basbiezemans/fictional-succotash/README.md

 ## Run the program in a Docker container
-If you don't have Docker installed locally, the easiest way to run the program is to fork this repo, create a GitHub _codespace_, and run the following command in a terminal.
+If you don't have Docker installed locally, the easiest way to run the program is to fork this repo, create a GitHub Codespace, and run the following command in its terminal.
 ```bash
 make docker